kannsh/Image-Homography-Image2World/README.md

 # Image-Homography-Image2World
 Image Homography Transformation from Image to World points

-In Image Homography, it is best to have a backgreund for reference. for example we have the floor tles.
+In Image Homography, it is best to have background tiles for reference.
+You can view the image called "floor".

 # Steps for Homography (Image2World)